Skip Navigation

 Rena is a Professor Emerita of voice, speech and dialects.
 She has taught at OU, Oklahoma State University and University of Kansas.
 She is a professional text and dialect coach, with over a 100 productions to her credit.
 She is a keynote and TEDx speaker on Empowering Women’s Voices; and the founder of Vocal Authority, helping politicians, attorneys, and CEOs use their voice in more commanding and authentic ways.
 She has an M.A. in Voice Studies from London's Royal Central School of Speech and Drama, an M.F.A. in Directing.
 She is the author of four books including Voice and the Young ActorEmpower Your Voice: For Women in BusinessPolitics and Life; Her Voice in Law.
 She also teaches directing at the University of Houston on their summer MA for Theatre Teachers.
 Rena’s guilty pleasure is voicing video games and animation.

-Sam is absolutely thrilled to be part of the OUMT family!
-Sam comes from Chicago where he worked professionally in the logistics and tech start up industries.
+Sam has been with OUMT team since 2021.
+He comes from Chicago where he worked professionally in the logistics and tech start up industries.
 In his freetime, he served as a freelance event coordinator, host and graphic designer for dozens of nightlife and Pride events across Chicago.
 In 2020, Sam was mentioned in TimeOut Chicago as one of “Chicago’s most notable LGBTQ+ figures.”
 Sam holds a Bachelor's degree in Strategic Communication from Oklahoma State University.
 During his time at OSU, he worked with the admissions department as an admissions assistant and tour guide helping plan fundraising galas and recruiting fairs.
 He was also an intern with Saxum Communications and The Equality Network (now Freedom Oklahoma) and served as Oklahoma 4-H State President.
-During his free time, Sam enjoys volunteering, sewing and playing retro video games.
+Since 2022, he has served as an adjudicator for the Kelli O'Hara Awards and teaching assistant of fiber arts with Oklahoma Contemporary.
+In his free time, Sam enjoys volunteering, sewing, playing retro video games, and buying more books than he reads.
 As a native Oklahoman, he is happy to be back in Oklahoma to be closer to family (and Whataburger).

 Contact Sam Durbin: sam.durbin@ou.edu